Codecademy/docs/content/cpp/concepts/strings/terms/strtok/strtok.md

 ---
 Title: 'strtok()'
-Description: 'Breaks a C style string into a series of tokens using a list of delimiters.'
+Description: 'Breaks a C-style string into a series of tokens using a list of delimiters.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'